-Verified Taobao and Weidian W2C links through MuleBuy, fee breakdown, QC guide and comparison with major alternatives.
+Curated Taobao and Weidian W2C links through MuleBuy, fee breakdown, QC guide and comparison with major alternatives.

 Data: March 2026.
 Fees vary by tier and promotion.
 Verify in-platform before ordering.

 MuleBuy handles the standard purchasing agent workflow without any particular distinction.
 Five percent service fee, 30-day storage, standard QC photos.
 The platform is functional and has processed enough orders to have community feedback to draw from.
 It's not a first-choice recommendation in 2026 given the availability of lower-fee alternatives, but it serves its user base reliably.
+Use the agent comparison tool to run exact numbers for your haul before deciding between MuleBuy and alternatives like ACBuy.

 MuleBuy supports Taobao, Weidian and 1688 purchasing through a standard link submission interface.
 The workflow is familiar if you've used any major agent before: paste link, confirm item details, pay, wait for warehouse receipt, review QC photos, select shipping.
 No surprises in any of those steps.